uhollerbach/wile/README.md

 * A couple of example programs in `examples/`:

+- `amaze.scm` is a silly toy, a small maze generator.

 - `cal.scm` is a re-implementation of part of the standard unix command `cal` to display the current calendar.
 I needed that at one point and had not installed it on my laptop, so rather than get it from the distro I took it as a challenge to re-implement the bits I wanted.

+- `gc-test.scm` is a small test of the garbage collector: with different command-line arguments it is supposed to run in constant or linearly growing (slow) or quadratically growing (very fast) memory.
+If the GC is not working, it will always consume memory very quickly.

 - `net-server.scm` is a teeny-tiny very cheesy way to serve up the system's notion of the current time across the network - a